sbunivedu/stack-navigation-hello-world/README.md

-This a "hello world" example using [React Navigation](https://reactnative.dev/docs/navigation).
+This a "hello world" stack navigation example using [React Navigation](https://reactnative.dev/docs/navigation).

 You will need to install the library first:
 ```